7digital/SevenDigital.Api.Wrapper/buildpackage/buildpackage-instructions.md

 ### Fixing errors.
-Packages on nuget are regarded as immutable - they cannot be changed or hidden.
+Packages on nuget are regarded as immutable - they cannot be changed or deleted.
 But they can be hidden from new downloads.
 If you need to get rid of a package, log on to nuget and hide it.
-But try to avoid getting there.
+But try to avoid getting to this state.

 ## Prereleases

 [Nuget supports prerelease versions](http://docs.nuget.org/docs/reference/versioning) by appending a dash and any string on the end of the version number.
+In practice, pre-releases are more often used for testing major or breaking changes that accompany a major version number change.

-Decide on a pre-release version number.  e.g. if the current version is `3.0.0` then the prerelease of the next version is `3.0.1-prerelease`.
+Decide on a prerelease version number.  e.g. if the current version is `3.1.10` then the pre-release of the next major version is `4.0.0-prerelease`.
-If this version exists already we use `prerelease2`, `prerelease3` etc. Nuget does not care what the appended string is, only that new versions sort later alphabetically.
+If we issue multiple prereleases then we use `prerelease2`, `prerelease3` etc. Nuget does not care what the appended string is, only that new versions sort later alphabetically.

-In general if the current released version is `x.y.z`, then the next version without any breaking changes is `x.y.(z+1)` and the prerelease is `x.y.(z+1)-prerelease`.
+In general if the current released version is `x.y.z`, then the next major version without any breaking changes is `(x+1).0.0` and the prerelease is `(x+1).0.0-prerelease`.

-Proceed as above using this version number. e.g. `.\buildPackage.ps1 -v "3.0.1-prerelease"`
+Proceed as above using this version number. e.g. `.\buildPackage.ps1 -v "4.0.0-prerelease"`